List of Lone Wolf media: Legends of Lone Wolf

 A series of novelizations by John Grant (the nom de plume of Paul Barnett) were released entitled "Legends of Lone Wolf".
 They expanded on the adventures by introducing new characters (or fleshing out old ones from the book series), events and whole new stories.

 Dark Quest Books announced plans to release five omnibuses containing all twelve novels.
 As of April 2015, three omnibuses can be ordered on the Dark Quest Books website.

-Chronicles of Magnamund
+Chronicles of Magnamund (Mongoose Publishing)

 When Mongoose Publishing announced that it would republish the Lone Wolf series of gamebooks, it was also announced that two new trilogies of novels would be written under the generic name of Chronicles of Magnamund.
 The first novel, The Dragons of Lencia, is part of the Lencian Trilogy, written by Richard Ford.
 The second novel, Glory & Greed, is part of the trilogy named Rise of the Agarashi and is written by August Hahn, author of the first official version of the Lone Wolf Roleplaying Game.
 Both trilogies are set in the year MS 5100, 50 years after the events described in the first gamebook of the Lone Wolf series, Flight from the Dark.
 Since the cancellation of the Lone Wolf line by Mongoose Publishing, nothing is known about the fate of both trilogies.

+Although using the same name, the "Chronicles of Magnamund" series of gamebooks published by Holmgard Press is not linked to this one.